beaverbuilder/documentation/docs/assistant/cloud/overview.md

 ## Creative Assets

-Creative assets are the things you put inside Libraries.
+Creative assets include the following:

-* Images (.png .jpg .svg .giff)
+* Images (.png .jpg .svg .gif)
-* Content (Posts, Pages, Beaver Builder Saved Content, Themer Layouts, WooCommerce Content, Gutenberg blocks...)
+* Content, such as posts, pages, Beaver Builder saved content, Themer layouts, WooCommerce content, and Gutenberg blocks
 * Colors
 * Theme Customizer Settings

 ## Libraries

 Libraries are containers for your creative assets.
-Libraries allow you to easily share assets across all your sites.
+Libraries make it easy to share assets across all your sites.
 Libraries can be:

 * Public
 * Personal